MurgaNS/Timesheet-Application/.idea/README.md

 The user logs in using an e-mail address and password, also user should be able to log out from the site.

-There are 2 types of users: admin and worker.
+There are 2 types of users: admin, team leader and worker.

-Allow the user to change their password and (export their data???).
+Allow the user to change their password and export their data.

 ADMIN ***

 Clients:
 Allow the admin to have an overview of all clients, to create a new client by entering: client name, address, city, zip/postal code and country.
 Admin should be able to change already